Sunday, November 10, 2024

 These three branches have served us mostly well for many years.
 I was a Republican for many years, but I don't think I ever envisioned having Republicans in the presidency, and in the majority in the Senate, and (it's looking like maybe it will be) in the House as well, and - additionally - having Republican-appointed judges in a strong majority on the Supreme Court...all three branches weighted heavily in one direction.

-But now, on top of that, we have a particular brand of Republican - not meaning the average persons in their homes but in leadership - who has spoken and demonstrated a disregard, at times, for some of our other checks and balances and protections, and for the rule of law.
+But now, on top of that, we have a particular brand of Republican - not meaning the average persons in their homes but in leadership - some of whom have spoken and demonstrated a disregard, at times, for some of our other checks and balances and protections, and for the rule of law.

 It's not a time for panic - well maybe for a day or two - but it is a time for action and planning.